-One of the most common questions I get as a Registered Dietitian Nutritionist is how to choose the best protein powder for a breastfeeding mom.
-Whether or not you’re a new mom, it can be so hard knowing what to eat, what to avoid, and whether or not you need extra calories.
+One of the most common questions I get as a Registered Dietitian Nutritionist is how to choose the best breastfeeding friendly protein powder.
+Whether you’re a new mom or have been nursing for a while, it can feel overwhelming knowing what to eat, what to avoid, and whether you need extra calories to support both your health and your baby’s growth.

 As you may know, breastfeeding has many nutritional benefits that will promote your child’s health and growth.
 However, it also takes a toll on the mother’s nutritional stores and energy.